 Those are just the tip of the iceberg when it comes to examining the pros and cons of these two railing materials.
 Learn more about the differences between composite vs aluminum railing, and how to pick the right railing for your project.

-The average material cost of aluminum railing is around $30-$45 per linear foot.
+The average material cost of aluminum railing is around $40-$55 per linear foot.
 However, this price can increase considerably when accounting for installation fees.
-There are many factors that can dictate final installed cost.
+There are many factors that can dictate final installed cost of a metal deck railing.
 The complexity of the install, DIY vs. hiring a contractor, and the materials chosen can all drive significant changes to installation costs.
 Fortunately, due to the low maintenance aluminum railing requires, the lifetime cost is often less than other materials, such as wood.

 Maintenance and Upkeep

 Aluminum is typically given a protective coating to prevent rusting (typically, powder coating), which makes it fundamentally waterproof.
 It’s also highly tolerant to drastic changes in temperature.
 However, performing basic levels of upkeep is still necessary to keep aluminum railing looking its best.